fabiospampinato/vscode-open-in-github/readme.md

 Open the current project or file in github.com.

-There are many other extensions for doing this, but they either don't work well for me or they provide too few/many functionalities.
+There are many other extensions for doing this, but they either didn't work well for me or they provided too few/many functionalities.

 ## Install